 A: You must collect all course evaluations from participants and send them (in batches, not individual evaluations) to firstname.lastname@example.org within 60 days of receipt.

-Q: Can we use our own course evaluation template and questions to give to course participants, or do we have to use an evaluation form provided by the VBOA, like in 2020?
+Q: Can we use our own course evaluation template and questions to give to course participants, or do we have to use an evaluation form provided by the VBOA?

-A: The VBOA-approved ethics course 2021 evaluation is a brief survey directly from the VBOA.
-It includes two questions regarding the VBOA Segment and the 2021 ethics change, which places no limit on the number of providers that can offer a VBOA-approved ethics course.
+A: The VBOA-approved ethics course evaluation is a brief survey directly from the VBOA.
+It includes two questions regarding the VBOA Segment and the course format, which places no limit on the number of providers that can offer a VBOA-approved ethics course.

 Q: If my provider application and completed course is approved, can I sell the course to other groups for use?